 13. Mexico.
 The south side of this gorgeous country touches the Caribbean and is overflowing with beauty and excitement.
 Its world-famous, spectacular sunny locales include Cancun, Cozumel, and Playa del Carmen.
 Cancun is famous for the Hotel Zone, where you can do any and everything you want.
 It’s the epicenter of white sands, crystal clear water and tons of restaurants and bars, along with beachy fun any way you want it.
 Playa del Carmen is about an hour south of Cancun and promises beauteous beaches and ocean breezes.
 Tulum is in this area and is a must-visit: the Mayan ruins and the eco-boho feel of the town is unrivaled.
 Cozumel is a ferry ride away from Playa del Carmen and is known as THE snorkeling and scuba spot.
 Truth is, there are dreamtastic sandy spots in between all these cities that line the idyllic Yucatan Peninsula.

-Though this is a long list, any of these beaches you choose are amazing.
+Though this list of 13 places you can visit in the Caribbean and Mexico right now is long and it might be hard to choose, any of these beaches you select are amazing.
 If you need help setting up your all-inclusive vacation package, just call 1-800-915-3162 and one of our Beachologists will do everything for you – soup to coconuts.
 Life is short.
 It’s time to beach.